tinymce/tinymce-cloud-wordpress/readme.md

-# TinyMCE PowerPaste for WordPress
+# TinyMCE PowerPaste (via Cloud) for WordPress

 #### NOTE: For installation details please read installation-steps.md

-This plugin allows you to run the TinyMCE PowerPaste plugin within WordPress (4.5+).
+This plugin allows you to run the TinyMCE PowerPaste plugin (from the TinyMCE Cloud offering) within WordPress (4.5+).

+The plugin assumes you have a TinyMCE Cloud API Key and will provide that upon installing the plugin.
+No TinyMCE plugins are included as a part of this package.

 This plugin has been tested against the following WordPress versions:

-* **WordPress 4.5.x / TinyMCE 4.3.x**
+* **WordPress 4.5.x** *(with TinyMCE 4.3.x)*
-* **WordPress 4.6.x / TinyMCE 4.4.x**
+* **WordPress 4.6.x** *(wth TinyMCE 4.4.x)*

 **Note:** *There is a Gulp task designed to create the ZIP that someone would